Skip to main content

 Vegan Shawarma

-2025 innovation reflecting Tel Aviv's vegan capital status.
-Made from jackfruit, chickpeas, or lab-grown meat alternatives from companies like Aleph Farms and SuperMeat.
-Marinated in traditional spices, served with tahini and Israeli salad.
-Found at progressive restaurants throughout Tel Aviv.
+A spin-off of Tel Aviv's vegan reputation, made from jackfruit, chickpeas, or lab-grown meat from companies like Aleph Farms and SuperMeat.
+It's marinated in the usual shawarma spices and served with tahini and Israeli salad.
+You'll find it at the city's more forward-looking restaurants.

 Allergens: